Skip to main content

 • Incorporate plants into your home office to decrease stress, add tranquility, improve indoor air quality, and help with attention restoration.

-• When shopping for new appliances, make sure your choices are ENERGY STAR certified
+• When shopping for new appliances, make sure your choices are ENERGY STAR certified.

 • Consider having some products that you take back and forth with you between your remote work and on-campus office locations.
-A small keyboard and mouse, for instance, reduces duplication of materials and helps reduce risk of sharing germs with others.
+A small keyboard and mouse, for instance, reduces duplication of materials and helps reduce the risk of sharing germs with others.

 Save Energy

-• Reduce your computer’s power usage by putting it in power saving mode while you’re not using it.
+• Reduce your computer’s power usage by putting it in power-saving mode while you’re not using it.
 Leaving your computer on all day costs you $75 per year.

 • Proper lighting is an important part of any office.
-To conserve energy & cut electric costs, set up your office in a space with natural lighting.
+To conserve energy & cut electrical costs, set up your office in a space with natural lighting.
 Natural lighting is good for our eyes and helps regulate the effects of blue light from electronics.

 • Replace light bulbs with energy efficient LEDs, which save 75% more energy than incandescent bulbs